martasd/remote-exercise/README.md

 ### API

-#### Getting users with salaries
+#### Listing users with salaries (`GET /users`)

 Here we need to check whether a user has an active salary.
 If so, we return it.
 Otherwise, we run a query to retrieve the most recently active salary.
 When a user has no salary at all, we print an informative message.

 By default, the endpoint returns all users ordered ascendingly by `inserted_at` timestamp.
 They can be filtered by partial name and ordered by name.
 Initially, I implemented my own filtering and ordering.
-Since we rarely want to query all users in the real world, I used the excellent `Flop` library to enable paginating the query results.  `Flop` supports filtering and sorting as well with intuitive configuration, so I decided to take advantage of that to allow for more flexibility in adding filtering and ordering for other fields in the future.
+Since we rarely want to query all users in the real world, I used the excellent `Flop` library to enable paginating the query results.  `Flop` supports filtering and sorting as well with intuitive configuration, so I decided to take advantage of it replacing my own implementation, which allows for more flexibility in adding filtering and ordering for additional fields in the future.

-To aid the performance of the queries, I've created database indexes: unique index on users' name field, index on salaries' `user_id` foreign key and finally partial unique index on user's active salary, which forces the constraint that at most one active salary can exist for each user.
+To aid the performance of the queries, I've created the following database indexes:
+* unique index on users' `name` field
+* index on salaries' `user_id` foreign key
+* partial unique index on user's active `salary`, which enforces the constraint that at most one active salary can exist for each user

-#### Inviting users
+#### Inviting users (`POST /invite-users`)

 Since the users table can be very large, I used `Repo.stream/1` to retrieve user records lazily.
-Since sending an email can be executed independently for each user, we can take advantage of Elixir's concurrency here.
-Compared to sequential approach, using `Task.async_stream/3` sped up the query execution for 19 966 invited users from about 34 s to about 5s. 💪
+Furthermore, sending an email can be executed independently for each user, so we can take advantage of Elixir's concurrency here.
+Compared to sequential approach, using `Task.async_stream/3` sped up the query execution for 19 966 invited users from about 34s to about 5s. 💪